Flagsmith/flagsmith-cli/docs/design/03-authentication.md

 Re-auth after 30 days of inactivity.

-Browserless options:

-- `flagsmith login --token` to paste a Master API key interactively.
-- `flagsmith login --token-stdin` to pipe the key to the CLI.
+`flagsmith login` is browser-only.
+Static credentials are supplied through `FLAGSMITH_API_KEY` expecting a Master API key, never stored by `login`.

 Legacy user authtokens (40-char hex, `Authorization: Token …`) are **not supported** — the CLI never sends the `Token` header.
-Master API keys are the only long-lived pasteable credential until personal access tokens exist (phase 2).
+Master API keys are the only long-lived credential until personal access tokens exist (phase 2).

 ## 4. CI: OIDC federation